Dyrutter/anime_recommendations/README.md

-# Anime Recommendations
+# ANIME RECOMMENDATIONS

 The scripts in this project can be used to find anime recommendations.
 Three different systems were created.
 The first recommends anime based on similar anime.
 The second recommends anime based on the preferences of similar users.
 The third recommends anime based on ratings a user has assigned to previously-watched anime.
 MLOps are incorporated using MLflow and Weights & Biases, allowing the three systems to be run simultaneously.

-The MLflow workflow components are:
+The MLflow pipeline components are:

 1) Download: Download raw data from GitHub
 2) Preprocess: Clean and engineer the data